EffectOrientedProgramming/book/Chapters/06_Failure.md

         "GPS Hardware Failure"
 ```

-Now even if there is a network or GPS failure, the Effect completes successfully:
+Now, even if there is a network or GPS failure, the Effect completes successfully:

 ```scala 3 mdoc:runzio
 import zio.*